 Food awareness is essential to maintain a healthy lifestyle.
-As a senior, particular diets are usually encouraged, but did you know that there are certain foods which provide enormous health benefits?
+As seniors, particular diets are usually encouraged, but did you know that there are certain foods that provide enormous health benefits?
 They don’t call them “super foods” without reason.

 What are Superfoods?